allegroai/clearml-docs/docs/webapp/webapp_exp_comparing.md

 ## Plots

 Visualize the comparison of any data that ClearML automatically captures or that is explicitly reported in experiments, in the **PLOTS** tab.
-The compared plots are the last iteration sample of each metric/variant per experiment.
-Data-series plots (e.g. line or scatter plots) are combined to have multiple lines from different experiments.
-Other plots which can't be merged are compared side-by-side.
+The tab displays plots of the last reported iteration sample of each metric/variant combination per compared experiment.
+Line, scatter, and bar graphs are each merged into single plots presenting all the compared experiments' graphs for each metric/variant.
+The rest of the plots are displayed separately for each experiment.

 **To compare plots:**